This information is only relevant to employers and employees in the WA state industrial relations system.

 Under State laws, employees cannot be dismissed if to do so would be harsh, unfair or oppressive.
 There must be a valid and fair reason for dismissal, such as:

-- consistent unsatisfactory work performance (which has been raised with the employee and the employee given further training and an opportunity to improve their work performance)
+- the capacity of the employee to do the job - for instance, consistent unsatisfactory work performance (which has been raised with the employee and the employee given further training / an opportunity to improve their work performance)

 - causing a serious and imminent safety risk